exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Creating anchoring transaction

-- Say `H` is the block height of the block that should be anchored.
+- Say `H` is the block height of the block that should be anchored
 - Starting from this block `#H`, every validator monitors the list of current LECTs.
 As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators signatures) is completely defined and is agreed upon by `+2/3` validators.
-- After the common LECT appears, every validator builds the anchoring transaction and signs its every input.
+- After the common LECT appears, every validator builds the anchoring transaction and signs its every input
 - The signatures are publicized in the Exonum blockchain
 - Based on the signatures, _any_ Exonum node can create the anchoring transaction and broadcast it to the Bitcoin network.
 In particular, it is broadcasted by all the validators who have agreed upon the selected LECT.

 #### Skipping anchoring

 If Exonum should perform anchoring, but there is no LECT agreed upon by`+2/3` validators, then anchoring does not take place.
 The anchoring service waits until some validators update their anchoring chain and a common LECT is found.
 A new block for anchoring is the latest Exonum blockchain block that needs to be anchored.
-For example, the Exonum blockchain is at the height `#11000` with an anchoring interval of `1000` blocks.
-If a common LECT appears at the height `#12345`, block `#12000` is anchored, though there will be no anchor for block `#11000`.
+For example, the Exonum blockchain is at height `#11000` with an anchoring interval of `1000` blocks.
+If a common LECT appears at height `#12345`, block `#12000` is anchored, though there will be no anchor for block `#11000`.

 ## Setup and configuration